bbernst/blog/.github/ISSUE_TEMPLATE/refresh.md

 ---
 name: "[dashboard] Refresh Notebooks"
-about: Trigger the workflow for refreshing all notebooks.
+about: "Trigger the workflow for refreshing all notebooks."
-title: ''
+title: "[dashboard] Refresh Notebooks"
-labels: ''
+labels: fastpages-automation
 assignees: ''

 ---